opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 [util/mn-pcap](util/mn-pcap) to dump packets to a PCAP file.
 After dumping packets, the tool tries to open the pcap file on wireshark (if installed).

-For example, to dump packet out of `h2` main interface:
+For example, to dump packets out of the `h2` main interface:

     $ util/mn-pcap h2